 Growing up in poverty in the Bronx, Rick’s mother taught him that he had to fight for what he needed because no one else was going to do it for him.
 She taught him how to survive hardship and overcome struggle.
 Rick first came to the 188th district to study at the University of Pennsylvania, where he co-founded a campus group for mixed-race students.
 Upon graduation, he worked as a software engineer and taught volunteer programming classes at Huey Elementary School before it was closed down and replaced by a charter school.
 Rick joined Reclaim as a volunteer and then rose in leadership to become a full-time organizer, transitioning out of his engineering job to commit to community organizing.

 Rick will bring the courage he inherited from his mother and his demonstrated ability to build community power into the legislature.
 It will take all of us fighting together to make West Philly housing affordable, to transform the criminal justice system, to make public education accessible to all, and to ensure that all of our needs are met.
-As an organizer, a son, an engineer, a West Philly neighbor, Rick understands that, and he is ready to make the office of the 188th State House Representative a hub to make it happen.
+As an organizer, a son, an engineer, a West Philly neighbor, Rick is ready to make the office of the 188th State House Representative a hub to fight for what we deserve.